-In the Swiss SRL market, minimum bid size is 5MW.
+In the Swiss SRL market, the minimum bid size is 5MW.
 However, beyond that minimum size, bids can be increased by 1MW (Swissgrid AG, 2017).
-We consider different bid sizes for each cascade, starting with the minimum bid up to a bid size which is equal to half of the turbine capacity of the plant which is responsible for reserving the water in its reservoir.
+We consider different bid sizes for each cascade, starting with the minimum bid up to a bid size equal to half of the turbine capacity of the plant which is responsible for reserving the water in its reservoir.
 Figure 6 shows the range of opportunity cost for SRL over all cascades and bid sizes resulting from the basic model in comparison to the average SRL prices for 2015.

-Figure 6: Srl price and maximum/ minimum opportunity cost of sample for 2015.
+Figure 6: SRL price and maximum/ minimum opportunity costs of the sample cascades, 2015

 As illustrated in Figure 6, Swiss SRL prices (blue line) are driven by hydrological conditions.
 The most pronounced peak in the SRL prices occurs in spring when the reservoirs are empty and the snow melt has not started yet.3 As illustrated by the maximum opportunity cost (orange line), reserving water in the reservoir for SRL in spring comes at a high cost due to the low flexibility of hydropower at that time.
-For some cascades in the sample, the spring peak in the opportunity costs already occurs earlier, depending on the local inflow conditions and the consequent reservoir levels.
+For some cascades in the sample, the spring peak in the opportunity costs already occurs earlier, depending on the local inflow conditions and the resulting reservoir levels.
 Overall, the maximum opportunity costs reveal that the SRL prices seem to be driven by the opportunity costs of spot trades.
 However, the difference between the maximum and the minimum (grey line) opportunity costs shows a high cost variance.
 Depending on the specific hydropower cascade characteristics as well as the respective size of the SRL bid opportunity costs can range from levels close to zero to levels which are significantly above the SRL price level.
 In some weeks of the year, even maximum opportunity costs are lower than the observed market prices.
 This could result from the limited set of hydropower plants considered in this paper or from opportunity cost drivers, which have not been considered in the simplified basic model.
-While we cannot address the first point in this paper, we have a closer look at the individual drivers of the opportunity costs in the remainder of the paper.
-All further results are only illustrated for two of the cascades considered in this paper, a "single-site" plant (i.e., cascade nr.
-3) and a "multi-site" cascade (i.e., cascade nr.
-7).
-Results for the other plants and cascades can be found in the appendix (A3.2).
+While we cannot address the first point in this paper, we have a closer look at the individual drivers of the opportunity costs in the following section.
+All further results are only illustrated for two of the cascades considered in this paper, a "single-site" plant (i.e., cascade No. 3) and a "multi-site" cascade (i.e., cascade No. 7).
+Results for the other plants and cascades can be found in the Appendix (A3.2).

-3 See also other years in the appendix (A3).
-In 2013, the SRL price peak in spring was especially high due to a prolonged winter and a consequent earlier reduction the in reservoir levels (ElCom (2014).
+3 See also other years in the Appendix (A3).
+In 2013, the SRL price peak in spring was especially high due to a prolonged winter and a consequent earlier reduction the in reservoir levels (ElCom, 2014).

-First, we want to have a look at the impact of the size of the SRL bid on the opportunity costs for providing SRL.
-Figure 7 illustrates this effect.
+Following, we want to have a closer look at the impact of the size of the SRL bid on the opportunity costs for providing SRL.
+Figure 7 illustrates the effect for the single plant and the cascade.

-Figure 7: Srl price and opportunity cost of single-site (top) and multi-site (bottom) by size of srl bid for 2015.
+Figure 7: SRL price and opportunity costs for varying bid size, single-site (top), multi-site (bottom), 2015.